paragonsean/404StarLink/api/java-client/README.md

 - **Authorization URL**: https://accounts.google.com/o/oauth2/auth
 - **Scopes**:
   - https://www.googleapis.com/auth/cloud-platform: See, edit, configure, and delete your Google Cloud data and see the email address for your Google Account.
+  - https://www.googleapis.com/auth/monitoring: View and write monitoring data for all of your Google and third-party Cloud and API projects
+  - https://www.googleapis.com/auth/monitoring.read: View monitoring data for all of your Google Cloud and third-party projects
+  - https://www.googleapis.com/auth/monitoring.write: Publish metric data to your Google Cloud projects

 <a id="Oauth2c"></a>
 ### Oauth2c